JericoNeil/Cloud-Computing-Flask-Assignment/README.md

 ## API Endpoints
 I implemented 3 endpoints that allows:

-Calculate Admission Score
-Calculates a student’s university admission score based on their Bachillerato and PAU grades.
+- **Calculate Admission Score**: Calculates a student’s university admission score based on their Bachillerato and PAU grades.

-Degree Recommendations
-Returns a ranked list of the top 20 bachelor’s degree programs tailored to the student’s academic profile and interests.
+- **Degree Recommendations**: Returns a ranked list of the top 20 bachelor’s degree programs tailored to the student’s academic profile and interests.

-General Statistics
-Provides summary statistics about cut-off scores for university programs in Catalonia, giving insights into average scores, competitiveness, and program distribution.
+- **General Statistics**: Provides summary statistics about cut-off scores for university programs in Catalonia, giving insights into average scores, competitiveness, and program distribution.

 ### 1st endpoint: `/api/v1/students/calculate-score` (POST)
 *Calculate your Spanish university admission score (out of 14) from Bachillerato, general PAU exams, and two specific subject marks.*